NikolaosPapas/aisd-wde-4-the-box-model/README.md

 - Uses `vertical-align: top` to align the elements to the top.

 ## 14. **Footer Styling**
 Now let's style our `footer` section and make it more visually appealing.

+- [ ] Let's now add the CSS code belwo to start styling our `footer` element.

 ```css
 .footer {